-In a geometric and realistic departing point of view about the physical world, each our experiences with physical systems should be referred to space-time representations.
-This is possible a dream and therefore, difficult or impossible to realize.
+In a geometric and realistic point of view about the physical world, each of our experiences with physical systems should be referred to space-time representations.
+This is possible a dream and therefore, difficult or impossible to realize in fact.
 However, if we look to our present formulation of the fundamental laws in physics, their formulation implicitly assume the existence of a geometric space where things happen.
 This fundamental remark also applies to the quantum theory, including measurement processes, where the space-time is the spectrum of certain covariant commutative space-time algebra (the operator positions algebra).
-Furthermore, after the advent of general relativity, the space-time structure becomes dynamical and is not a back-ground and the geometry is described by falsifiable models.
+Furthermore, after the advent of general relativity, the space-time structure becomes dynamical and is not a back-ground: the geometric model becomes falsifiable.
 In general relativity, the commutative algebra of position operators must be dynamical.
-Also, one expects that global formulations to be necessary by consistency.
-This is a difficult problem, from where one can understand the strong difficulties in reconciling the physical, dynamical space-time email: rigato39@gmail.com general relativity models with the principles of quantum mechanics.
-This is a direct formulation of the problem of quantum gravity.
+Furthermore, one expects that global formulations to be necessary by consistency.
+This is a difficult problem, from where one can understand the strong difficulties in reconciling the physical, dynamical space-time general relativity models with the principles of quantum mechanics.
+This is the problem of quantum gravity.